mehtavishwa30/covid-19-projects/covid-19-projects.md

 Helpmate is a crowdsourced app that helps you list local stores that sell essentials as open including hawkers & small shops.
 The next time you go out shopping, help people find the store you shopped from by adding it on Helpmate.
 With Helpmate you can also become a volunter to help your neighbourhood.
 Elderly people & others, who can’t step out can call volunteers & seek support.
 Helpmate is doing its bit.
 Let's do ours with Helpmate. 💜

-**Note**: Helpmate is a hyper-local app for use in only a small region of India.
+**Note**: Helpmate is a hyper-local app for use in India.
+Helpmate received around 200 users on the launch date (April 25) and has been onboarding 100 people everyday since.

 ### Tech Stack 🥞